mozilla/legal-docs/mozilla_privacy_policy/en-US.md

 ## What do we do with your information once we have it?

 When you give us information, we will use it in the ways for which you've given us permission.
 Generally, we use your information to help us provide and improve our products and services for you.

+For users in the EU, EEA, and Switzerland: see [here](https://support.mozilla.org/kb/information-eu-eea-and-swiss-users) for more information.

 ## When do we share your information with others?